Packet 30g

 • Rank

-A tiny batch of exemplary Dan Cong Oolong made from very old tea bushes - resinous, wild and deep with griddled peaches, forest honey, frankincense and orange blossom.
+An exemplary Dan Cong Oolong made from very old tea bushes - resinous, wild and deep with griddled peaches, forest honey, frankincense and orange blossom.

 Mi Lan Xiang Dan Cong is one of my all-time favourite teas and so I take the sourcing of this extremely carefully.
 Every year we buy this tea and call it Royal Peach Orchid - it is a teahead community favourite and I feel that it almost defines us as a brand.